sgratzl/chartjs-chart-geo/README.md

 ## Options

-The option can be sent globally or per dataset
+The option can be set globally or per dataset

 ```ts
 interface IGeoChartOptions {